NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Radiant heaters use infrared energy that’s generated in a number of ways, via a heating element, an infrared lamp, or even actual flames.
 The way they work, however, is fundamentally different from forced-air heat.
 Imagine standing outdoors on a cold day.
 When the sun comes out, you immediately feel its warmth—that’s radiant heat—even though the air temperature may not have risen perceptibly.

-In a garage or workshop, radiant heaters can be installed on walls or overhead.
+In a garage or workshop, radiant heaters can be installed overhead or on walls.
 The Comfort Zone CZQTV5M Ceiling Mounted Radiant Quartz Heater uses two quartz bulbs and a reflective base to radiate heat outward, where it will make you, and everything around you, warm.
 You’ll be able to work comfortably no matter how cold it gets outside and, thanks to the heater’s built-in halogen light bulb, you’ll be able to see whatever’s on your workbench.

 10. Extend your mini-split system setup into the garage.

-For homeowners who already have a ductless mini-split air conditioning system for heating and cooling, it should be fairly easy to add an indoor air-handling unit to your system—that is, if the compressor you have is large enough to handle heating and cooling the additional “room.”
-If you don’t already have a mini-split system, purchasing a compressor and indoor unit for your garage is still a terrific option, but doing so will cost you more than a few space heaters will.
+For homeowners who already have a ductless mini-split air conditioning system for heating and cooling, it should be fairly easy to add an indoor air-handling unit to your system if the compressor you have is large enough to handle heating and cooling an additional “room.”
+If you don’t already have a mini-split system, purchasing a mini-split compressor and indoor unit for your garage is still a terrific option, but doing so will cost you more than a few space heaters will.

 11. Reduce thermal transfer with a floor covering.

-While heaters and insulation will certainly help keep a garage warmer during the winter, there’s one more factor to consider: the garage floor.
-Concrete floors can be bitterly cold to the touch.
-For anyone who has to scoot under a car or kneel on the floor to work on a project, that can be a problem.
+While heaters and insulation will certainly help keep the air in your garage warmer during the winter, there’s one zone that will still feel frigid: the garage floor.
+Concrete floors can be bitterly cold, particularly so for anyone who has to scoot under a car or kneel on the floor to work on a project.

-The solution is quite simple: Just cover the floor.
-Warm things up by putting down an indoor/outdoor rug that can be cleaned by sweeping or with a leaf blower.
-To make a hard concrete floor more comfortable, look into installing interlocking rubber mats—the kind that’s used for the best gym flooring.
-These mats both insulate the floor and pad it, making it easier to stand for long periods of time.
+Covering the floor is the simplest solution to cold concrete: Consider putting down an indoor/outdoor rug that can be vacuumed or blown clean with a leaf blower.
+To make a hard concrete floor more comfortable, you might instead install interlocking rubber mats—the kind that’s used for the best gym flooring.
+These mats both insulate the floor and pad it, making it easier to be on your feet for long periods of time.